gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 # Security Considerations {#Security-Considerations}

-All the security and privacy considerations of the security protocol used as the Protection Operator applies.
+All the security and privacy considerations of the security protocol used as the Chunk Protection Operator applies.

 DTLS replay protection MUST NOT be turned off.